Elon Musk urges people in developed countries to have more children

 "The positive part is that we will never again have a lack of goods and services because AI and robotics will be able to do everything you want," he predicted, acknowledging that one of its "risks" is that it could manipulate public opinion.

-Musk explained that Artificial Intelligence will be like "the genie with the lamp" to whom people will be able to ask for "anything" but will have to be "attentive" to their wishes.
+Musk explained that AI will be like "the genie with the lamp" to whom people will be able to ask for "anything" but will have to be "attentive" to their wishes.